A Prayer for America

 As you heal our land, O God, may our nation become a light for all the people of the world—not a beacon of freedom or of economic success but of godliness.
 Help us to show your Son to the world.

 We pray for our leaders.
 We ask that you bless them richly.
 We pray, Father, that by their leadership we are able to live quiet and peaceable lives, godly in every way.
 Give them wisdom Give them courage.
 Give them the strength to do right despite the polls.

-As our nation heads to the polls to elect a new President and a new Congress, we ask that your will be done.
 Help us remember, Father, that your purposes are bigger than ours.
 Help us not to get so caught up in the political climate that we forget our real mission is to help advance your kingdom which is not of this world.